-See, e.g., Tax Track Sys.
+^{9.} See, e.g., Tax Track Sys.
 Corp. v.
 New Inv.
 World, Inc., 478 F.3d 783, 787 (7th Cir.
-2007) ("The question here is how much effort to keep information confidential is enough to be considered reasonable?
-Courts evaluate this question on a case-by-case basis, considering the efforts taken and the costs, benefits, and practicalities of the circumstances . . . .
-Typically, what measures are reasonable in a given case is an issue for a jury . . . .
-In some circumstances, however, it may be readily apparent that reasonable measures simply were not taken.") (internal citations omitted); Rockwell Graphic Sys., Inc. v.
+2007) ("The question here is how much effort to keep while case law can be informative, it offers little in the way of concrete guidance from which a company can design and implement its own strategy to protect trade secret assets.10 information confidential is enough to be considered reasonable?
+Courts evaluate this question on a case-by-case basis, considering the efforts taken and the costs, benefits, and practicalities of the circumstances....
+Typically, what measures are reasonable in a given case is an issue for a jury In some circumstances, however, it may be readily apparent that reasonable measures simply were not taken.") (internal citations omitted); Rockwell Graphic Sys., Inc. v.
 DEV Indus., Inc., 925 F.2d 174, 179 (7th Cir.
 1991) ("[O]nly in an extreme case can what is a 'reasonable' precaution be determined on a motion for summary judgment, because the answer depends on a balancing of costs and benefits that will vary from case to case and so require estimation and measurement by persons knowledgeable in the particular field of endeavor involved."); Mattel, Inc. v.
 MGA Ent., Inc., 782 F. Supp.
 2d 911, 959 (C.D.
 Cal.
 2010) ("The determination of whether information is the subject of efforts that are reasonable under the circumstances to maintain its secrecy is fact specific."); Data Gen. Corp. v.
 Grumman Sys.
 Support Corp., 825 F. Supp.
 340, 359 (D. Mass.
-1993) ("Whether reasonable steps have been taken depends on the circumstances of each case, including the nature of the information sought to be protected and the conduct of the parties.")
+1993) ("Whether reasonable steps have been taken depends on the circumstances of each case, including the nature of the information sought to be protected and the conduct of the parties.").